Adetomilola24/LITA-Data-Analysis/README.md

 # Project Overview
 I am currently working on a data analysis capstone project with LITA, building an interactive dashboard to uncover actionable insights and inform strategic decisions.
 You can follow my project journey here, where Iam documenting every stage from data exploration to dashboard development.

-# Exploratory Data Analysis (EDA):
-EDA involes exploring of Data to answer questions about the data such as:

-What is the overall Sales Trend

-Which Product are the top sellers

-What are the productots on the peak sales?

 # 💼 Professional Background:

-With over 8 years of experience as a Student Services Coordinator at Rhema Bible Training Centre in Nigeria, I oversee multiple campuses and manage student-related functions across various units.
+- With over 8 years of experience as a Student Services Coordinator at Rhema Bible Training Centre in Nigeria, I oversee multiple campuses and manage student-related functions across various units.

-My role involves data-driven decision-making, mentorship, and enhancing student experiences through efficient service management.
+- My role involves data-driven decision-making, mentorship, and enhancing student experiences through efficient service management.

 # Skills & Interests
 Data Analysis & Visualization

-Dashboard Design
+- Dashboard Design

-Business Intelligence
+- Business Intelligence

-Student Services and Educational Management
+- Student Services and Educational Management

 # 🌐 Connect with Me: